DataDog/expo-datadog/CONTRIBUTING.md

 - Update the package version in the `package.json` file
 - Run `yarn clean && yarn build` to generate a new build
 - Check manually the content of the `build` directory
-- Run `yarn publish` to publish the package
+- Run `yarn npm publish` to publish the package

 ## Submitting Issues